bridgetb98/Alios-Reawakened/0 Alios/Flamekin.md

 ## Genetics

-*how the species reproduces, and what races are compatible*

-### Growth

-## Sexes
+### Sexes

 Flamekin divide themselves based on four ($4$) gender categories.
-These categories are based on their ability to manipulate [[Heat]].
+These categories are based on their ability of [[Flamecraft]]ing.
 The slate mask grows in such a way as to correspond to their assigned gender.
 Though uncommon, it is possible for a Flamekin to be born into multiple categories, making them intersex.

+### Growth

 - **Average Lifespan**:

 # Ecology